forkymcforkface/RGBPi-Extra/README.md

 # OS4-Tools WIP
 OS4-Tools is a refactor of RGBPi-Extra that utilizes bash scripts instead of a python ui.
 This is make it more user friendly, and easier for others to contribute to the project.

+- OS4 Tools will use the existing retroarch cfg overrides vs its own override system.
+This will allow for people to make changes easily in the retroarch ui vs having to change config files manually.

 #### Additons
 Zapper core in New Systems allows for the use of the Arduino NES zapper hardware.